The page has been translated by Gen AI.

 Notice

-• If you create an Image, the generated Image is stored in the Object Storage used as internal storage.
-Therefore, Object Storage usage fees are charged.
+• When you create an Image, the generated Image is stored in the Object Storage used as internal storage.
+Therefore, Object Storage usage fees are applied.

-Basically, the GPU Server is linked with the basic monitoring of ServiceWatch and the Virtual Server namespace.
-You can enable detailed monitoring as needed to more quickly identify and address operational issues.
-For more information about ServiceWatch, see the ServiceWatch Overview (/userguide/management/service_watch/overview/).
+By default, the GPU Server is linked to the basic monitoring of the ServiceWatch and Virtual Server namespaces.
+You can enable detailed monitoring as needed to identify operational issues more quickly and take action.
+For detailed information about ServiceWatch, see ServiceWatch Overview.

-GPU Server provides basic and detailed monitoring in the same namespace as Virtual Server.
-GPU Server’s GPU metrics are scheduled to be provided by ServiceWatch Agent.
-(Scheduled for Dec 2025)
+The GPU Server provides basic and detailed monitoring in the same namespace as the Virtual Server.
+GPU Server’s GPU metrics will be provided by the ServiceWatch Agent.
+(Planned for December 2025)

 Caution

-Basic monitoring is provided for free, but activating detailed monitoring incurs additional charges.
-Please be aware when using.
+Basic monitoring is provided free of charge, but enabling detailed monitoring incurs additional fees.
+Please be aware when using it.

-To enable detailed monitoring of ServiceWatch on the GPU Server, follow these steps.
+To enable detailed ServiceWatch monitoring on the GPU Server, follow these steps.

-1. All Services > Compute > GPU Server Please click the menu.
-Navigate to the GPU Server’s Service Home page.
+1. Click the All Services > Compute > GPU Server menu.
+You will be taken to the Service Home page of GPU Server.

 3. On the GPU Server List page, click the resource to enable ServiceWatch detailed monitoring.
 You will be taken to the GPU Server Details page.

-4. GPU Server Details page, click the ServiceWatch detailed monitoring Edit button.
+4. On the GPU Server Details page, click the ServiceWatch detailed monitoring Edit button.
 You will be taken to the ServiceWatch Detailed Monitoring Edit popup.

-5. ServiceWatch Detailed Monitoring Modification In the popup window, after selecting Enable, check the guidance text and click the Confirm button.
+5. ServiceWatch Detailed Monitoring Edit In the popup window, select Enable, review the instructions, and click the Confirm button.

-6. GPU Server Details page, check the ServiceWatch detailed monitoring items.
+6. On the GPU Server Details page, check the ServiceWatch detailed monitoring items.

 Caution

-Disabling detailed monitoring is required for cost efficiency.
-Keep detailed monitoring enabled only when absolutely necessary, and disable detailed monitoring for the rest.
+For cost efficiency, detailed monitoring needs to be disabled.
+Keep detailed monitoring enabled only when absolutely necessary, and disable it for the rest.

-To disable the detailed monitoring of ServiceWatch on the GPU Server, follow the steps below.
+To disable detailed monitoring of ServiceWatch on the GPU Server, follow these steps.

-1. All Services > Compute > GPU Server Please click the menu.
-Navigate to the GPU Server’s Service Home page.
+1. Click the All Services > Compute > GPU Server menu.
+You will be taken to the Service Home page of GPU Server.

-2. Service Home page, click the GPU Server menu.
-Navigate to the GPU Server list page.
+2. On the Service Home page, click the GPU Server menu.
+You will be taken to the GPU Server List page.

-3. Click the resource to disable ServiceWatch detailed monitoring on the GPU Server List page.
-It navigates to the GPU Server Details page.
+3. GPU Server List page, click the resource to disable ServiceWatch detailed monitoring.
+Navigate to the GPU Server Details page.

 4. GPU Server Details page, click the ServiceWatch detailed monitoring Edit button.
-It moves to the ServiceWatch Detailed Monitoring Edit popup.
+You will be taken to the ServiceWatch detailed monitoring Edit popup.

-5. ServiceWatch Detailed Monitoring Edit in the popup window, after deselecting Enable, check the guide text and click the Confirm button.
+5. ServiceWatch Detailed Monitoring Edit In the popup window, after deselecting Enabled, review the guidance message and click the Confirm button.

-6. GPU Server Details page, check the ServiceWatch detailed monitoring items.
+6. On the GPU Server Details page, view the ServiceWatch detailed monitoring items.

 GPU Server Management Additional Features

-For GPU Server management, you can view Console logs, generate Dump, and Rebuild.
-To view Console logs, generate Dump, and Rebuild the GPU Server, follow the steps below.
+GPU Server can view Console logs, generate Dumps, and perform Rebuilds for server management.
+To view Console logs, generate Dumps, or Rebuild a GPU Server, follow the steps below.

 Check console log